8 Plaid/Gingham Projects

 Trend reports say crocheters are attracted to plaid/gingham ideas.
-The projects are varying from hats to blankets to even ponchos.
-There’s no denying it, plaid is hot!
+The projects vary from hats to blankets to even ponchos.
+There's no denying it, plaid is hot!

 My friend, Marina, has fallen head over heels for plaid.
 A plaid coat, plaid shirt, plaid pj's, plaid leggings!
 She just cannot get enough of it.

 Below are some ideas for you to enjoy this love for plaid.
 It is expected to be a continuing trend for some time to come.

 What is the difference between Buffalo Plaid and Gingham?